 Here are some ideas for brainstorming your business name:

 Once you have a few potential names, check the North Carolina secretary of state website to confirm they are available to register.
+Here’s how to do a North Carolina business entity search.
 You should also confirm that the name you want to register conforms to North Carolina regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your North Carolina LLC with any government agency.
 Your name also cannot include words like bank, insurance, university, and several other terms (or any similar names) without approval from certain state authorities.

 Additionally, your name must be distinguishable from all other business names in the state.